Jeff-M-Hsu/JScrape/README.md

 # JScrape
-A Java based web scraper
+A Java based web scraper.

 Enter a url, XPath, and name of the output file.